-While regular contact with migrants abroad is common, a relatively small proportion of households in Redeyef (35%) received remittances, and for less than 1% are remittances the most important income source in the household.
+While regular contact with migrants abroad is common, a relatively small proportion of households with migrant family, relatives or friends in Redeyef (35%) received remittances.
+For less than 1% are remittances the most important income source in the household.

 Migrants are generally seen as 'taking care of their own'.
 Collective remittances are rare and do not seem to have had an impact on Redeyef's development.